wadeschulz/cellmaps_ppidownloader_experimental/docs/inputs.rst

 - ``CM4AI_TABLE_PATH``:
     A `.tsv` file from CM4AI RO-Crate that should contain at least the following columns: Bait, Prey, logOddsScore, FoldChange.x, and BFDR.x.

+    * Bait: Name of the pulled down protein
+    * Prey: Uniprot ID number of identified proteins by MS in pull down (putative bait interactor).
+    * logOddsScore: Logarithm of the odds ratio between test and control conditions for each prey as a measure of interaction significance.
+The LogOddsScore is a statistical score that represents the logarithm of the odds ratio for a protein-protein interaction.
+It's used to quantify the strength and significance of the association between two proteins in an interaction network.
+The odds ratio compares the likelihood of the interaction occurring to the likelihood of it not occurring.
+Taking the logarithm of the odds ratio often helps to transform the score into a more symmetric and interpretable form, making it easier to compare and analyze the interactions.
+Higher LogOddsScores typically indicate stronger evidence for the interaction.
+    * FoldChange.x: represents the ratio of the abundance of a protein or interaction in one experimental condition (Test) compared to another (control).
+It helps assess whether the abundance of a protein changes significantly between different conditions.
+    * BFDR.x: Bayesian False Discovery Rate

 **Example:**